 Over the years she attended several masterclasses with renowed musicians: Matteo Mela, Lorenzo Micheli, Zoran Dukic, Ricardo Gallen, Adriano Del Sal, Hopkinson Smith, Carlo Marchione, Andrea Dieci, Elena Papandreu and Duo Melis.

-Together with music, she also built a parallel career around literature and languages obtaining a Master Degree in "Foreign Languages and Literature" at the University of Milan and a didactic Master for teaching Italian.
+Together with music, she also built a parallel career around literature and languages obtaining a Master Degree in "Foreign Languages and Literature" at the University of Milan.

-She has been playing in Italy, Australia and Belgium as a soloist and in chamber music ensembles.
+She has been playing in Italy, Switzerland, Belgium, Australia and Spain as a soloist and in chamber music ensembles.

 In 2016 she started a collaboration with the Orchestra Alchimia with whom she performed the "concerto in D major RV93" by Vivaldi in the Unesco Site “Collegiata” of Castiglione Olona and in 2018 she played the concerto “Fantasia para un Gentilhombre” in the theatres of Busto Arsizio and Castano Primo.

 Since she moved from Italy she has engaged in lecture-concerts for the promotion of Italian culture.
 The project, called COR(D)E D'ITALIA, shows five centuries of Italian music on five historical instruments.

 She also creates crossover performances between music and theatre.
 With the work CITTÀ (IN)VISIBILI she won the artistic residency at the Karakorum Theatre of Varese in 2021.

 Over the years she has taught in several schools of Italy, Belgium and Spain.
 She is now teacher at the CEM Conservatory of Terrassa, Catalunya.

 She conducted youth guitar orchestras that used to meet in annual events organized for the promotion of music and solidarity in collaboration with the Maestro Emanuele Segre.